WobblyMusicStand/k8s-patch-script/README.md

 Script:
 ```
 # This delay is added to allow the LODS platform time to set the k8sToken variable.
-# Otherwise, a race condition occurs that will can result in worker nodes not having access to the join token.
+# Otherwise, a race condition occurs that can result in worker nodes not having access to the join token.
 (They will aquire the init value only)

 return $true
 ```